 - Co-Q-10: Coming Soon.

 - Curcumin: A natural antioxidant that helps fight inflammation, fatigue and brain fog.
+It’s one of the only natural anti-inflammatories known to cross the blood-brain barrier.

 - Oral Rehydration Salts: When mixed with a liter of water, ORS is the equivalent of 1 liter of IV solution and works very well in bringing up blood volume in person’s with POTS, NMH and other forms of orthostatic intolerance and dysautonomia.